 In the 1700s, Williamsburg, together with Jamestown and Yorktown was the capital of the Virginia Colony At the center of the town is Colonial Williamsburg, a reconstructed living museum filled with homes and shops where visitors can stroll the streets passing actors in period costume, and discover what life would have been like for the residents three hundred years ago.

 Drive 40 minutes south of Williamsburg to discover more about America’s earliest days at Jamestown where European settlers first arrived.
 Start at the Jamestown Settlement where you can explore a reconstructed village and learn about the first settlers and the hardships they endured here.
 If you’re traveling with kids, this is ideal for a family holiday to the USA with real gunshots being fired and ships to clamber aboard.

 After getting your fill of costumed actors and early American History, you’ll be ready for a bit of adventure.
-The ziplines and Treetop Adventures at Go Ape Williamsburg are the perfect place to go, well, ape!
+The ziplines and Treetop Adventures at Go Ape Williamsburg are the perfect places to go, well, ape!
 The 600-foot zipline and 30+ obstacles, including a Tarzan Swing make for a fun adventure.
-If freefalling is your thing, they offer the 40-foot Monkey drop with a 10-foot freefall experience.
+If freefalling is your thing, they offer the 40-foot Monkey Drop with a 10-foot freefall experience.
 Kids and those who are not quite sure about aerial activities can try the Treetop Journey, a shorter obstacle course with lower platforms but all the fun of the Treetop Adventure.
 And if you’d rather keep your feet on the ground, try your hand, or should I say arm at ax throwing.